 Embracing being a late emerging artist, she quickly garnered recognition in the form of multiple regional, national and international awards, inclusion in prestigious juried shows, Gallery Representation, Solo Shows and Publications.

-Through her ability to masterfully create luminous, life like works of art, Sandy has earned Senior Signature Status (SFCA) with the Federation of Canadian Artists and Elected Status with the Society of Canadian Artists (SCA).
+Through her ability to masterfully create luminous, life-like works of art, Sandy has earned Senior Signature Status (SFCA) with the Federation of Canadian Artists and Elected Member Status with the Society of Canadian Artists (SCA).

 Sandy lives in Sidney, British Columbia and loves being surrounded with its peaceful tranquility and abundant natural beauty.